Antagonist (band): Prosthetic Records, "Exist", "World in Decline" and disbandment (2007–present)

 The band toured throughout the next year or so without any major label support.
 In the fall of 2007, Antagonist were signed to Prosthetic Records.
-They entered the studio in the spring of 2008 to record their full-length "Exist," with Producer Fred Archambault (Avenged Sevenfold, Eighteen Visions, Valient Thorr).
+They entered the studio in the spring of 2008 to record their album Exist, with producer Fred Archambault.
 The album was released on September 30, 2008 on Prosthetic Records.

 In early 2009, both Matt Lopez and Paul Salem departed the band due to family and work obligations, respectively.
 Antagonist hired long-time friend and local guitarist Roland Leonard to fill in temporarily on guitar for the next few tours.
 After two tours, the band decided to make Leonard permanent.
 The bassist slot rotated with fill-ins, but finally in the summer of 2009, another long-time friend Nick Reyes decided to step down from his usual guitar duties and took over the role of bassist for Antagonist.
 The new lineup played their first show in September 2009.

 Antagonist returned to the studio in the spring of 2010 to record its second Prosthetic full-length, "World in Decline" with Producer Paul Miner (Throwdown, Death By Stereo, Terror).
-It was released on August 17, 2010, and on August 18, 2010 the band kicked off a tour in support of the album, dubbed the "Shredding Pumpkins" Tour, Antagonist joined the bands Wretched and Diskreet for a full USA tour that concluded on October 13 in Tucson, AZ.
+It was released on August 17, 2010, and on August 18, 2010 the band kicked off a tour in support of the album, dubbed the "Shredding Pumpkins" Tour, Antagonist joined the bands Wretched and Diskreet for a full US tour that concluded on October 13 in Tucson, Arizona.

 In December 2023, the band announced they would be disbanding following a farewell show.
 Their final concert was held at the Chain Reaction on February 17, 2024.